THE PREVIOUS SOUTH

 South’s longest ever serving player is Kevin Martin with over 450 first team appearnces in his unbroken 20 year career at the club.

 A new chapter in our long history dawned in January 2019 as the Jericho Lane Soccer Hub opened.
 Saturday 5th January sees our reserves play the first game on the stadium pitch at the new site, almost adjacent to The North Field.
 The site is part of the highly impressive multi million pound joint development by Liverpool City Council, Liverpool County FA and the Football Association.
 South along with Liverpool Feds Women FC are the main football clubs on site.

-Our club has 16 teams.
-Two open age, four Vets, under 18, eight junrios and a senior walking football team.
-Alongside our Jericho Lane Hub partners, Liverpool Feds Women, who have extensive womens teams it ensures the South end of the city has a truly exciting football future.
+Our club has 25 teams including open age, veterans, youth from Under 6 through to Under 18 and a seniors walking football team.
+Our Jericho Lane Hub partners, Liverpool Feds Women, have an extensive range of womens teams so it ensures the South end of the city has a truly exciting football future.

 COME ON THE SOUTH

 South Liverpool F.C.
 Club Badge